Campervan Electrical

 On/Off SwitchBlue Sea 6006On/Off battery switch.
 Disconnects Lithium battery from all loads and charge sources.

 Battery Monitor (Qty.
-3)Thornwave Two Powermon Model BT-DCPM shunt-based battery monitors.
+2)Thornwave One Powermon Model BT-DCPM shunt-based battery monitor.
 Monitors voltage and current.

 VictronVictron SmartShunt battery monitor.
 Monitors voltage and current, calculates state-of-charge and remaining capacity.